MI-12/Comparison-of-AI-Semantic-features-and-radiomics-features/README.md

 # Comparison of AI Semantic features and radiomics features for COVID-19 differentiation
 ### The source code of BigBiGAN training for semantic feature extreaction, and radiomics feature extraction, and linear classifier and Lasso classifier used in the study.

+### Please note that all the source code is executed in the open Google Colab computing platform (BigBiGAN) and the open source Python environment (Pyradiomics) to ensure the reproducibility of this study.

-### To ensure reproducibility, please execute the following code in the order mentioned in the paper.
+### To reproducibility, please execute the following code in the order mentioned in the paper.

 * Detailed instruction (by the order) of using the code is as follows.